suffolklibraries/lgc/content/collections/events/community-gardening-club-14-06-1.md

     content:
       -
         type: text
-        text: 'Plant, grow, chat.
-Eastern Angles'' gardening club is more than just about the plants, it’s about growing new friendships too.
+        text: 'Plant, grow, chat: Eastern Angles'' gardening club is more than just about the plants, it’s about growing new friendships too.
 Whether green fingered or not, there''s a place for you in the community garden.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'With a courtyard in the centre of the Eastern Angles Centre, there are plants growing in soil and in pots.
+        text: 'With a courtyard in the middle of the Eastern Angles Centre, there are plants growing in soil and in pots.
 You can get involved with planting new bulbs, tending fruit, pruning trees and get the entire garden looking lovely for the summer.'
   -
     type: paragraph
     content: